 Over the recent years, UNITAR has consolidated its offer in the thematic area of Youth Empowerment.
 Recognising the synergies between the SDGs (in particular 4, 5, 7, 10, 16 and 17) and in line with the priorities of the Youth, Peace and Security agenda, UNITAR supports youth and youth counterparts by developing capacities of individuals, organisations and institutions to enhance youths’ potential to meet their communities most pressing peacebuilding needs.
-We are always open to expanding the ways that we can support actors in contributing to the empowerment of young people, and have to date supported partners in various capacities, including training and facilitation, training of trainers, advisory and in coaching and mentoring, on a constantly expanding range of topics.
+We are always open to expanding the ways that we can support actors in contributing to the empowerment of young people and have to date supported partners in various capacities, including training and facilitation, training of trainers, advisory and coaching and mentoring, on a constantly expanding range of topics.

 UNITAR’S YOUTH LEARNING OFFERS